Counting of votes in UP panchayat polls to be held on Sunday after SC's nod | Law-Order

 Those showing symptoms of COVID-19 such as fever, cold and cough will not be allowed at the counting centres.

-Everyone entering the counting centre have to undergo thermal scanning, the SEC said.
+Everyone entering the counting centre has to undergo thermal scanning, the SEC said.

 It categorically stated that there will be a complete ban on victory processions.

-The candidates and their polling agents will be allowed to enter the counting centres only if they have tested negative for COVID-19 in the 48 hours prior to the commencement of the counting process either through RT-PCR or through Rapid Antigen or on furnishing completed vaccination reports.
-Directions have been issued to make arrangements for sanitiser, soap and water at the counting centres, and that everyone visiting the centres will have to compulsorily wear a mask and maintain social distancing.
+Directions have been issued to make arrangements for sanitiser, soap and water at the counting centres, and everyone visiting the centres will have to compulsorily wear a mask and maintain social distancing.

 Voting for the panchayat polls in Uttar Pradesh ended on April 29 with a 75-per cent voter turnout in the final phase.